Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Suns

-The Denver Nuggets, Nikola Jokic included, will play at 10:00 PM on Friday against the Phoenix Suns in the 2023 NBA Playoffs.
+The Denver Nuggets, Nikola Jokic included, match up versus the Phoenix Suns at 8:00 PM ET on Sunday in the 2023 NBA Playoffs.

-In this article we will look at Jokic's prop bets, using stats to help you make good selections.
+Below we will look at Jokic's stats and trends, helping you make good picks on prop bets.

 Nikola Jokic Prop Bets vs. the Suns